idiomatic-go/postgresql/README.md

 ## pgxdml

 [PostgresDML][pgxdmlpkg] implements types that build SQL statements based on the configured attributes.
 Support is also available for selecting
-PostgreSQL functions for timestamps and next values when needed for statement creation.
+PostgreSQL functions for timestamps and next values.

 ## pgxsql